lfwa/lfwa.github.io/_pages/cv.md

 * Design and develop big data tools and solutions for Treasury Risk Control's balance sheet analytics.

 **Alexandra Institute**\
-AI / Machine Learning Specialist, Apr 2023 &ndash; May 2023
+AI / Machine Learning Specialist, Mar 2023 &ndash; Jun 2023
 * Dual role in applied research and expert consultancy in machine learning at a Research and Technology Organization with a focus on natural language processing (NLP) and utilizing pretrained transformers.

 **University of Copenhagen**\
-Teaching Assistant, Feb 2020 &ndash; Jul 2020
+Teaching Assistant, Jan 2020 &ndash; Jul 2020
 * TA for the course Data Science (2019/2020): Databases, introduction to machine learning and data science with an emphasis on natural language processing and data pipelines.

 **Nykredit**\